nosinovacao/dotnet-sonar/README.md

 It also allows you to run Docker in Docker using a docker.sock mount.

 ----
-This image was built with the following components:
+This latest image was built with the following components:

-* dotnet-sdk-2.2.402 (stretch)
+* dotnet-sdk-3.0.100
 * SonarQube MSBuild Scanner 4.7.1.2311
-* OpenJDK Java 8 (required for Sonar Scanner)
+* OpenJDK Java 11 (required by Sonar Scanner)
 * Docker binaries 19.03.1 (for running Docker in Docker using the docker.sock mount)
-* nodejs 11
+* NodeJS 11

 [![Docker Build Status](https://img.shields.io/docker/build/nosinovacao/dotnet-sonar.svg)](dotnet-sonar)